- Baker, NV

 Lehman Caves National Monument was established in 1922 and put under the jurisdiction of the National Park Service in 1933.
-The Civilian Conservation Corps (CCC) came to Lehman Caves National Monument and set up camp in 1934.
+The Civilian Conservation Corps (CCC) came to Lehman Caves National Monument and set up a side camp in 1934.
+(The main camp was at Berry Creek, northeast of Ely)

-The CCC ‘boys’ built and improved campgrounds, water supplies, trails and parking at the visitor center.
-Their biggest project was drilling an access tunnel to the Lehman Caves, the main attraction at the park.
+The biggest CCC project was helping the National Park Service drill a new access tunnel into the Lehman Caves, the main attraction at the park.
 The tunnel was done in 1938-1939, and electric lights were added in 1941.
+A new entrance was built along with a new visitor center in the 1990s, but the CCC work is still part of the tunnel system.